Sausalito News

 The Sausalito News was the local newspaper in Sausalito, Marin County, California.
-It was published from 1885 to 1960.
+It was published under its original name from 1885 to 1958.
+In 1959, the newspaper became the Marin News before it returned to its original name of Sausalito News in 1965 and finally closing a year later in 1966.

 History

-The first issue appeared on 12 February 1885.
-As of early 1900, the paper was published weekly on Saturdays.
+On February 12, 1885, James H. Wilkins published the first edition of the Sausalito News.
+Frank J. Burns was editor and manager.
 According to the 1887 Rowell's American Newspaper Directory, the paper positioned itself as "spicy, newsy, saucy and bold" and featured articles on "literary, sporting, society, fashion, scientific and telegraphic" topics.